bogeeee/restfuncs/readme.md

     // this.res.... // Access the raw (express) response.
 Field is simulated at call time.
     // (myCallback as Callback).... // Access some options under the hood

-    return `Hello ${user.name}` // The output automatically gets validated and shaped into the declared or implicit return type of `myAPIMethod`.
+    return `Hello ${myComplexParam.name}, your userId is ${this.myLogonUserId}` // The output automatically gets validated and shaped into the declared or implicit return type of `myAPIMethod`.
 Extra properties get removed.
 TODO: See Typescript tips an tricks on how to shape the result
   }

-  // public static async getAllMyItems(...) {} // TODO: do we need it ?
-Use static methods for serving stuff that doesn't use this sessions's fields.
-They can also be called by the client marked 'public' !
+  public static async myStaticAPIMethod() {} // Also static methods can be called.
+TODO: do we need it ?
+Pro: we don't need the CSRF security check on-access cause we just assume that all non-static methods actually access the session.
+Con: we need to make a lot of methods static

   // ... <-- More API methods
   // ... <-- Methods that serve html / images / binary.
 See TODO:baseurl/#html--images--binary-as-a-result